d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

-Because our loss is calculated as a sum over the batch of examples, we normalize our step size by the batch size (`batch_size`), so that the magnitude of a typical step size doesn't depend heavily on our choice of the batch size.
+Because our loss is calculated as a sum over the batch of examples, we normalize our step size by the batch size (`batch_size`), so that the magnitude of a typical step size does not depend heavily on our choice of the batch size.

 ```{.python .input  n=11}
 # Saved in the d2l package for later use